franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

 indicated with the type in parenthesis after the field name and a colored bar in front of the field.
 Generics and trait objects, which are similarly marked¸ have concrete types.
-Primitives are dark-orange, structs are blue, enums green and tuples purple.
+Primitives are dark orange, structs are blue, enums green and tuples purple.

 I have included benchmark statistics for each approach created with criterion {{ cite(authors="Apericio & Heisler", year="2025", id="ref-apericio2025") }}.
-The decorator patterns used a `Text` widget with similar decorators as used to construct the `Paragraph` widget for the Ratatui way benchmark.
+The decorator patterns used a `Text` widget with similar decorators as used to construct the `Paragraph` widget for the *Ratatui* way benchmark.
 The benchmark is for creating the widget with garnish and rendering to a *Ratatui* `Buffer`.
 You can find the benchmark code in the benches directory of the **ratatui-garnish** repo.